Dareka826/vimv/README.md

 ## Gotchas

-Don't delete or swap the lines while in Vim or things will get ugly.
+Don't swap the lines while in Vim or things will get ugly.